mehulkar/mehulkar.com/source/blog/2022/01/debugging-a-flash-of-unstyled-text.md

 categories: programming, debugging, javascript, ember
 ---

-Sometimes, it's hard for me to explain (even to myself) what I do all do at my job.
-I maintain some pretty simple, static web pages at my job that *should* be low effort to maintain.
+Sometimes, it's hard for me to explain (even to myself) what I do all day at my job.
+I maintain some pretty simple, static web pages at my job that *should* be low effort.
 But recently, I created and fixed a bug that involved so many unexpected things, and manifested in a weird enough way that I thought it would be useful to demonstrate the complexity of a frontend engineer's job.